Gaming (VR)

 PlayStation 5:

-Sony will sell two versions of PlayStation 5, one without a disc driveSony
+PlayStation 5Sony will sell two versions of PlayStation 5, one without a disc driveSony

 The PS5 and Xbox Series X are very similar spec sheets, with only small differences in processor and GPU speed, internal storage, and I/O throughput speeds.
-But, as both consoles use custom-built components, rather than bought off-the-shelf from suppliers, it is tricky to say one is definitively quicker than the other.
+But, as both consoles use custom-built components rather than bought off-the-shelf from suppliers, it is tricky to say one is definitively quicker than the other.

 Xbox Series X vs Series S vs PlayStation 5: What is ray tracing?

 Microsoft and Sony have both said their next-generation consoles will support ray tracing.
-This is a new light rendering technique that creates more realistic lighting in video games, which is produced in real time as the player moves through an environment.
+This is a new light rendering technique that creates more realistic lighting in video games, which is produced in real-time as the player moves through an environment.

-Ray tracing simulates and produces every ray of light coming from a light source, and is what's used to create realistic lighting in computer-generated movie scenes.
-This requires a lot of power and has until now only been an option for very high-end gaming computers.
+Ray tracing simulates and produces every ray of light coming from a light source and is what's used to create realistic lighting in computer-generated movie scenes.
+This requires a lot of power and has, until now, only been an option for very high-end gaming computers.
 But now the technology will come to consoles and a much larger audience, who will enjoy more realistic lighting and shadows in their games.

-Xbox Series X vs Series S vs PlayStation 5: Controller
+Xbox Series X vs. Series S vs. PlayStation 5: Controller

 Both consoles will come with an updated controller.
 For the Xbox Series X, the changes are very small indeed, only adding a share button to make it easier to capture gameplay and screenshots to export and share online.
-We like the current controller so have no complaints here, although we wonder if a new version of the pricey Elite controller might also be on the way.
+We like the current controller, so we have no complaints here, although we wonder if a new version of the pricey Elite controller might also be on the way.

-The Xbox controller remains largely unchangedMicrosoft
+Microsoft Xbox Series X controllerThe Xbox controller remains largely unchangedMicrosoft

 As for the PlayStation 5 controller, called the DualSense, there are some big changes.
 The general layout remains unchanged (as it has for over 20 years), but the controller is larger, with redesigned shoulder buttons that include a new form of haptic feedback.

-New DualSense controller for the PlayStation 5Sony
+PlayStation 5 DualSense controllerNew DualSense controller for the PlayStation 5Sony

 Xbox Series X vs Series S vs PlayStation 5: Backwards compatibility